srehwald/eat/README.md

 ```

-Get the current menu for mensa-arcisstrasse at 2017-04-27:
+Get the current menu for mensa-arcisstrasse on 2017-04-27:
 ```
 $ eat eat -d 2017-04-27 mensa-arcisstrasse
 Menu for 'mensa-arcisstrasse' on '2017-04-27':